symplie-dev/emotie/README.md

     ```bash
     npm install
     ```
-3. If you are OS X run the following command (or add it to your `.bash_profile`) to prevent gulp errors
+3. If you are on OS X run the following command (or add it to your `.bash_profile`) to prevent gulp errors
     ```bash
     ulimit -n 2560
     ```